-Don't get confused by Incoterms terminology!
+Don't get confused by Incoterms terminology and use the correct international commercial terms!
 Crane Worldwide Logistics created an Incoterms® 2020 PDF chart to help better understand these changes.
 Reach out if we can provide further support!

 Any Mode of Transport

-FCA - Free Carrier - Seller is only responsible for delivery to the named place.
-Seller is responsible for the loading.
+- FCA - Free Carrier - Seller is only responsible for delivery to the named place.
+The seller is responsible for the loading.
 Risk and cost are transferred to the buyer as soon as delivered at named place.
 Unloading is the buyer's responsibility.

-CPT - Carriage Paid To - Seller arranges the transportation and costs to the named destination.
-Risk is transferred to the buyer once delivered at first carrier.
+- CPT - Carriage Paid To - Seller arranges the transportation and costs to the named destination.
+Risk is transferred to the buyer once delivered at the first carrier.

-CIP - Carriage and Insurance Paid to - Seller arranges the transportation, costs and insurance on behalf of the buyer to the named place at destination.
-Risk is transferred to the buyer once delivered at first carrier.
-Seller is required to obtain extensive insurance cover complying with insurance Cargo Clauses (A) or similar clause in the buyer's name.
+- CIP - Carriage and Insurance Paid to - Seller arranges the transportation, costs, and insurance on behalf of the buyer to the named place at the destination.
+Risk is transferred to the buyer once delivered at the first carrier.
+The seller must obtain extensive insurance cover complying with insurance Cargo Clauses (A) or a similar clause in the buyer's name.

-DAP - Delivered at Place - Seller delivers the goods to the agreed place at destination.
-Seller assumes all cost and risk until the goods are ready for unloading at named place of destination.
+- DAP - Delivered at Place - Seller delivers the goods to the agreed place at the destination.
+Seller assumes all costs and risks until the goods are ready for unloading at the named place of destination.

-DPU - Delivered at Place Unloaded - Seller assumes all costs and risks until the goods are unloaded at the agreed named place of destination.
-Buyer is responsible for import customs formalities.
+- DPU - Delivered at Place Unloaded - Seller assumes all costs and risks until the goods are unloaded at the agreed named place of destination.
+The buyer is responsible for import customs formalities.

-DDP - Delivery Duty Paid - Seller delivers goods to the agreed place destination.
-Seller assumes all cost - including import formalities, and risks until the goods are ready for unloading at named place of destination.
+- DDP - Delivery Duty Paid - Seller delivers goods to the agreed place destination.
+Seller assumes all costs - including import formalities and risks until the goods are ready for unloading at named place of destination.

 Sea and Inland Waterway Transport

-FAS - Free Alongside Ship - Seller is responsible for delivery of goods at the port alongside the vessel.
-From this point onwards risk and cost transfers to the buyer.
+- FAS - Free Alongside Ship - Seller is responsible for delivering goods at the port alongside the vessel.
+From this point, onwards risk and cost transfers to the buyer.

-CFR - Cost and Freight - Seller cover cost of freight to the named port of destination or place.
+- CFR - Cost and Freight - Seller covers freight costs to the named port of destination or place.
 Risk is transferred as soon as the goods have been loaded onboard the vessel.

-CIF - Cost, Insurance and Freight - Seller covers cost of insurance and freight to the named port of destination or place.
+- CIF - Cost, Insurance, and Freight - Seller covers insurance and freight costs to the named port of destination or place.
 Risk is transferred as soon as the goods have been loaded onboard the vessel.
 Seller is required to obtain the minimum insurance cover complying with Institute Cargo Clauses (C) in the buyer's name.